celedev/LuaWatchKitFirstApp/readme.md

 # LuaWatchKitFirstApp

 LuaWatchKitFirstApp is a very simple Watch app, using WatchKit and live-coded in Lua with CodeFlow.
-It has two buttons, *Next* and *Previous* with which you can navigate through an array of images.
+It presents a gallery of characters in which you can navigate with two buttons, *Next* and *Previous*.
+Tapping on the character's picture navigates to a detail screen, and a contextual menu on the main screen gives access to page-navigation-organized modal controllers that illustrate the use of maps and image animation.

 LuaWatchKitFirstApp shows, on the Objective-C side, how to use a Lua Context for live-coding an iOS or OS X app extension.
 On the Lua side, all code and image resources can be dynamically changed and the changes are immediately visible on the Watch screen.

 ## Configuration required

-A Mac with Celedev CodeFlow version 0.9.8-b or later.
+A Mac with Celedev CodeFlow version 0.9.9 or later.

 Works on the iOS simulator running iOS 8.2 or later (included in Xcode 6.2 beta).